RAW Pine Pollen and Lion's Mane Tablets

 - The RAW Forest Foods Advantage and the Mountain Harvest Pine Pollen Difference;

 - Pine Pollen Health Benefits and Current Scientific Research;

 - The Historical and Chinese Medicine Perspective of Pine Pollen;

 Habitat and Ecology

 Lion’s Mane is found native in China, Europe, Japan, and North America.
 The fungus is both saprobic (feeding on decomposing or decaying organic matter) and parasitic (feeding on living tissue of a host, possibly causing host death).

 Lion’s Mane can found growing from injured/wounded hardwood trees (commonly from oaks).
-The fungi tends to fruit in the late summer to fall (Harvest Season) and does so alone (not growing in clusters).
+The fungi tend to fruit in the late summer to fall (Harvest Season) and do so alone (not growing in clusters).
 In warmer, milder climates, Lion's Mane can be found fruiting during other seasons as well.